sailepradh/Meeting/Weekly Meetings/2017_JAN/Meeting_8.md

 ###### Örjan Åkerborg

-* Allle frequency differnece between Hi-CAp and WGS indicating could one allele interaction
+* Allele frequency differnece between Hi-CAp and WGS --> one allele interaction
-* GWAS Snps alllele asymmetry of Hicap hetrozygous data set
+* GWAS Snps allele asymmetry of Hicap hetrozygous data set
-* Prioritizing some variants for validation of data
+* Working on Prioritizing some variants for validation of data for Mona

 ###### Rapolas Spalinskas
-* Grow Macrophages and experimental plan preparing protocol
+* Grow Macrophages and experimental plan preparing + protocol setup
-* Edtablishment of validation project on ThP1
+* Establishment of validation project on ThP1
 * Hi-CAP for all lung cancer project ongoing
-* HEMSA Kit
+* HEMSA Kit buying
 * Human liver sample from some collaborator

 ###### Tobias Everhorn